faroman1/QMB6315S25/README.md

 your goal should be to find a position *somewhere* on this landscape and then make sure your on-the-job performance record will open the doors to the next position.
+This may be as some responsible for analyzing data, such as a statistician, data analyst, or data scientist, or someone responsible for preparing data, such as a data analyst or data engineer.
+As a senior job-seeker, you might be charged with managing a team of statisticians, data scientists, or data engineers, who apply these skills to solve business problems.